310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora awkward %}
-            Ossu! …Well, it's only me and Hiiro-kun that'll show up for circle activities today.
+            Ossu! …Well, it's only Hiiro-kun and I that'll show up for circle activities today.

             Our seniors didn't have the time in their schedule, sadly.
 Can't do much though, we're all busy with our work.
 			{% endbubble %}